BDC Hamburger Icon

 • Your operating expenses erode the revenue generated from product and service sales.

-A successful company typically grows its customer base and revenue over time to offset increased operational costs.
-You must look beyond revenue to evaluate your business’s profitability.
+A successful company usually grows its customer base and revenue over time to account for higher operational costs.
+However, to evaluate your business’s profitability, you must look beyond revenue.

 Bottom LineBottom line